kheller18/data-structures-algorithms/questions/jQuery.md

    + Query Mobile is a JavaScript library that enables developers to create mobile-first applications.
 It is a lightweight framework that allows developers to create rich, touch-first interfaces that are optimized for touch devices.
    + jQuery Mobile is a mobile-first JavaScript library that aims to provide a modern and easy-to-use framework for developing mobile apps.
 It was originally developed by Facebook to improve the performance of its iOS and Android apps.
 Since then, it has been adopted by many other companies, including Google, Yahoo, and Mozilla.
    + When using jQuery Mobile, you can use the library to create a mobile-first app that is faster and easier to maintain than traditional web apps.
 It also makes it easier to add new features to your app without having to rewrite your code.
-   + JQuery Mobile is built on top of the jQuery JavaScript library.
+   + jQuery Mobile is built on top of the jQuery JavaScript library.
 It works by using the same techniques that are used when you are developing a traditional web app.
 However, instead of using JavaScript, jQuery Mobile uses HTML5 and CSS3 to create a modern and easy-to-use framework for developing mobile apps.

 7. What is the `$()` function in the jQuery library?
-   + The `$()` function is used to access the properties of elements in the DOM (Document Object Model). `$()` is similar to javascript’s selector functions, but it is more powerful and has more options.
+   + The `$()` function is used to access the properties of elements in the DOM (Document Object Model). `$()` is similar to JavaScript’s selector functions, but it is more powerful and has more options.
    + `$()` can be used to access attributes, classes, id, data-* attributes, and more.
    + Example - Suppose you want to change the colour of all the heading1 (h1) to green, then you can do this with the help of jQuery as:
      ```